 - antibody variable region genes are coded in three parts: V (variable), D (diversity) and J (joining) segments.
 RAG proteins allow B cells to shuffle these gene segments around during their maturation and recombine them in millions of different ways.
 This is known as VDJ recombination.

-- junctional diversity is produced by imprecise joining of VDJ segments during maturation, as the variable overlap of genes results in the gain or loss of a few nucleotides
+- junctional diversity is produced by the imprecise joining of VDJ segments during maturation, as the variable overlap of genes results in the gain or loss of a few nucleotides

 - “looping out” and rejoining of gene segments produces variations in genomic structure